Collective Participation and Action

 Right to ECD

 Early Childhood Development (ECD) is essential for the growth and development of millions of young children in South Africa.
-EC’s vision is to ensure an enabling policy, legal and regulatory environment that guarantees that all children in South Africa can access the right to early childhood development.
+Our vision is to ensure an enabling policy, legal and regulatory environment that guarantees that all children in South Africa can access the right to ECD.
 The Equality Collective, as part of its collective action and participation pillar, seeks to provide the infrastructure that facilitates wide-spread participation and action in support of this vision.
-That is why we helped found the Real Reform for ECD Campaign (RR4ECD).
-The Campaign is a broad-based alliance supported by over 200 organisations and led by an elected Steering Committee.
+That is why we helped found the Real Reform for ECD Movement (RR4ECD).
+The Movement is a broad-based alliance supported by over 200 organisations and led by an elected Steering Committee.
 The Equality Collective serves on this Steering Committee and currently, together with Ilifa Labantwana, provides coordination and the secretariat support to RR4ECD.
-The Equality Collective also assisted Real Reform for ECD formulate a 24-month strategy which will lay the foundation for further collaborative support on key law reform issues for ECD.
+We also assisted Real Reform for ECD formulate a 24-month strategy which will lay the foundation for further collaborative support on key law reform issues for ECD.

 We believe that progressive change in the early childhood development legal regime is only possible if the sector stands united around a common understanding of its challenges and solutions and maintains the pressure for change.
-As experts in social justice advocacy, we provide this kind of support and assistance to the Real Reform for ECD Campaign.
+As experts in social justice advocacy, the Equality Collective provides this kind of support and assistance to the Real Reform for ECD Campaign.

 Right to ECD